- Juvenile Probation

 PAePay Online Case PaymentsThe PAePay Online Case Payments site allows the public to securely make payments on cases and payment plans with outstanding balances in the Commonwealth of Pennsylvania’s Common Pleas and Magisterial District courts.
-Payments are accepted using Visa, MasterCard, Discover and American Express, as well as by ATM/Debit cards.
-Read the brochure for more information about making a payment online.
+Payments are accepted using Visa, MasterCard, Discover and American Express, and ATM/Debit cards.
+Read the brochure for more information.

 The Juvenile Probation Department is dedicated to providing hands-on non-paid educational internship/practicum experiences to qualified graduate and undergraduate students in the following majors: Criminal Justice, Sociology, Psychology, Social Work and other Social Service fields.
 In order to be accepted into the internship program, applicants must have the ability to be awarded college credit for their successful participation.
-Initial requests for internship experiences can be emailed to Probation Supervisor, Michelle Harris-Alexander.
+Initial requests for internship experiences can be emailed to the Department's Internship Coordinator - Probation Officer, Shane McLaughlin.
 The email should include: school attending, graduate or undergraduate, year in school (junior, senior, etc) is the request for summer or a semester internship, the dates available, when the internship would start and end, the total number of hours needed to satisfy the internship requirements, student contact information (including home and school addresses, email and phone), and the name of the internship program advisor/coordinator.
-The student should also send a cover letter, a copy of their resume and a completed Student Internship Application.
+The student should also send a cover letter, a copy of their resume and a completed student internship application.

 Internship application deadlines